Hypersensitivity Pneumonitis

 Subacute hypersensitivity pneumonitis

-Subacute hypersensitivity pneumonitis characteristically reveals a triad of diffuse lymphocyte-dominant interstitial inflammatory cell infiltration, poorly formed nonnecrotizing granulomas, and cellular bronchiolitis.
-Foci of bronchiolitis obliterans and intra-alveolar fibrosis also are described.[10]
+Subacute HP characteristically reveals a triad of diffuse lymphocyte-dominant interstitial inflammatory cell infiltration, poorly formed nonnecrotizing granulomas, and cellular bronchiolitis.
+Foci of bronchiolitis obliterans and intra-alveolar fibrosis have also been described.[9]
 Granulomas may be absent in as many as 30% of biopsies.
-It has been suggested that staining with cathepsin K may increase detection of microgranulomas.[3]
+It has been suggested that staining with cathepsin K may increase detection of microgranulomas.[2]
 Plasma cells, mast cells, giant cells, B-cell follicular formations, and bronchiolitis obliterans may also be noted.

 Chronic hypersensitivity pneumonitis

-The pathological features of chronic hypersensitivity pneumonitis include a usual interstitial pneumonia–like pattern with subpleural patchy fibrosis, honeycombing, alternating normal alveoli, and fibroblastic foci with centrilobular fibrosis.
-These fibrotic changes may be superimposed on findings of subacute hypersensitivity pneumonitis or may often be indistinguishable from UIP.
-In contrast to acute and subacute hypersensitivity pneumonitis, granulomas may be sparse or absent.
-Interstitial multinucleated giant cells often containing cholesterol clefts strongly suggest hypersensitivity pneumonitis.
-Bridging fibrosis between peribronchiolar areas and perilobular areas also favor a diagnosis of hypersensitivity pneumonitis over IPF.[10]
-Note the images below.
+The pathological features of chronic HP include a usual interstitial pneumonia (UIP)-like pattern with subpleural patchy fibrosis, honeycombing, alternating normal alveoli, and fibroblastic foci with centrilobular fibrosis.
+These fibrotic changes may be superimposed on findings of subacute HP and may be indistinguishable from UIP.
+In contrast to acute and subacute HP, granulomas may be sparse or absent.
+Interstitial multinucleated giant cells, often containing cholesterol clefts, strongly suggest HP.
+Bridging fibrosis between peribronchiolar areas and perilobular areas also favor a diagnosis of HP over IPF.[9]
+(See the images below.)

 View Image